vybu/yoshi/website/docs/yoshi-server/getting-started.md

 Yoshi Server makes it easier to consume data from the server by adding an abstraction over client server communication, using conventions.

+## Why we built Yoshi Server

+#### Less boilerplate

+With Yoshi Server, there's no need to setup a [node-platform](https://github.com/wix-platform/wix-node-platform) server.

+#### Type safety for client-server communication

+When using Typescript, client-server communication is fully typed.

+#### Better error handling

+Yoshi Server handles server errors and displays them on your browser.

+#### Built in HMR support

+HMR support out of the box, no need to setup anything.

+#### Get updates easier

+With Yoshi server, it will be easier to ship updates without breaking changes.

 ## Setup

 We recommend creating a new Yoshi Server app using the [`create-yoshi-app`](https://wix.github.io/yoshi/docs/getting-started/create-app).
 It is available for both Fullstack and Business Manager apps.